AbdulShabazz/UnrealEngine-Rhovonidin/v5/PC.GAME.8K.RHOVONIDIN/README.md

 - [ ] Include an onscreen Combo counter to earn bonus XP
 - [ ] UE Blueprints Sequence node, reduce trace clutter
 - [ ] UE Blueprints local vars, reduce trace clutter
-- [ ] vE Blueprints collapsed graphs, reduce trace clutter
+- [ ] UE Blueprints collapsed graphs, reduce trace clutter
 - [ ] Ship BOSS engine as a UES plug-in
-- [ ] work in 8K textures, sprites, particles, and brushes.
+- [ ] Work in 8K textures, sprites, particles, and brushes.
 You can always down-scale to the resolution you need
 - [ ] Distill a VFX reference library, separate from your current project
 - [ ] The game uses a mission-driven system along with (side) quests, to level-up player abilities
 - [ ] IwU (Include What You Use) helps reduce compile-time of UE projects in Visual Studio